-The Caldita field was discovered in 2005 by the Caldita-1 well and subsequently appraised by the Caldita-2 well in 2007.
+The Caldita field was discovered in 2005 by the Caldita-1 well and was subsequently appraised by the Caldita-2 well in 2007.

 Appraisal on Caldita-Barossa

 The Barossa field has been appraised by a total of five wells.
-The first three wells, Barossa-2, Barossa-3 and Barossa-4, were part of a three-well appraisal programme that was completed in 2015.
+The first three wells, Barossa-2, Barossa-3, and Barossa-4, were part of a three-well appraisal programme that was completed in 2015.

-Barossa-2 struck 88m of net pay in the Upper Elang, Lower Elang and Plover reservoirs, while Barossa-3 encountered 104m of net pay and Barossa-4 further confirmed the potential of the field.
+Barossa-2 struck 88m of net pay in the Upper Elang, Lower Elang, and Plover reservoirs, while Barossa-3 encountered 104m of net pay and Barossa-4 further confirmed the potential of the field.

 A second appraisal programme consisting of two wells, Barossa-5 and Barossa-6, was completed in June 2017.
 The two wells confirmed reservoir productivity and provided critical data for field development planning.